limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-1-walkthrough.md

 ### Privilege Escalation

-I find two users — `django` and `bulldogadmin`, during enumeration.
+I find two users—`django` and `bulldogadmin`, during enumeration.
 They can `sudo` as `root`.
 It's a pity I don't have their passwords.

 ![screenshot-12](/assets/images/posts/bulldog-1-walkthrough/screenshot-12.png)